eigr/spawn/CONTRIBUTING.md

 ## Guide for implementing new SDKs

-The Spawn protocol is very simple to implement but it is necessary for the developer of a new support language (we will use the term SDK from now on) to be aware of some important details_
+The Spawn protocol is very simple to implement but it is necessary for the developer of a new support language (we will use the term SDK from now on) to be aware of some important details.

+Below are some tips that can be useful to you during your journey of developing a new SDK or maintaining an existing SDK:

 1. **Make sure you understand the request flow:**